GatorSense/Multi-Target-MI-ACE_SMF/README.md

 Output:

-results:

-    init_t: learned target signature(s)
+    results.init_t: learned target signature(s)
-    optObjVal: Value from objective value function of the target(s) returned
-    pBagsMax: the sample from each positive bag that has the highest confidence against the target(s)
-    b_mu: calculated background mean
+    results.optObjVal: Value from objective value function of the target(s) returned results.pBagsMax: the sample from each positive bag that has the highest confidence against the target(s) results.b_mu: calculated background mean
-    sig_inv_half: result from SVD calculation
+    results.sig_inv_half: result from SVD calculation